talkvegantome/talkvegan-hugo/content/english/shopping/food.md

 - Bread (Regional. particularly in the UK often contains milk)
 - Smoothies (Often contain yogurt)
 - Chocolate (Dark chocolate is usually fine, but always check the packaging for milk)
+- Food fortified with Vitamin D are often fortified with Vitamin D3 which is [only vegan if derived from lichen](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/vitamin-d).
+Vitamin D2 is [always vegan](https://www.vegansociety.com/resources/nutrition-and-health/nutrients/vitamin-d).
+-  L-cysteine (aka E920) is often [not vegan](https://www.vegansociety.com/whats-new/blog/how-avoid-buying-non-vegan-products)
+- Sugarcane Sugar in the US is often made [using bone char](https://web.archive.org/web/20190215180609/https://www.huffingtonpost.co.uk/entry/sugar-vegan-bone-char-yikes_us_6391496) but this is not the case in the UK with the exception of icing sugar which is often made using egg whites [BBC News](https://www.bbc.co.uk/bbcthree/article/578edf2d-9c22-453e-ab33-48f7a0568c0b).
+- Carmine [(aka E120)]({{< ref "../shopping/e-numbers/">}}) is often used as a food colouring and is made from crushed insects.

 ## E-numbers